-It is the responsibility of the Chief Executive Officer, Chief Financial Officer or Controller to ensure full, fair, accurate, timely, and understandable disclosure in reports and documents that Exchange Bank files, and in other public communications made by the Bank.
+It is the responsibility of the Chief Executive Officer, Chief Operating Officer, Chief Financial Officer or Controller to ensure full, fair, accurate, timely, and understandable disclosure in reports and documents that Exchange Bank files, and in other public communications made by the Bank.

 The Bank maintains records and accounts that accurately reflect its assets, liabilities, receipts and disbursements.
 The falsification of any books, records or documents of the Bank is subject to termination of employment.